 - Boosts Awareness

-This tool allows new sellers to compete with established sellers.
+This tool allows new business to compete with established business.
 If you’re reading this and have recently started selling, you can attest that high-selling products are always ranking the highest in the search results.
-So, investing in a PPC campaign will help your products be more noticed among them to your target market.
+So, investing in a Amazon PPC campaigns will help your products be more noticed among them to your target market.

 - Improve Organic Rankings

 Organic rankings are the product listings on Amazon that are below the paid advertisements.
 Organic rankings are natural, but Amazon PPC can help you improve in that sector.
 We know the higher up on the screen a product listing is, the increased rate of business.
 That's why it's recommended that you learn how to do listing optimization before running Amazon PPC campaigns.

 So with this tool, the more sales you earn through Amazon PPC, the higher up your product is placed.

 This one is a given after the previous 2 points.
 It is a process to fully reap the benefits though, as you will not see high rankings to earn more sales overnight.
 But if you stay consistent, you’ll notice a positive correlation between ads and sales.